5 Best RSS Readers in 2026 (Compared)

 SereneReader is built around one idea: the reading experience matters more than the feature list.
 Press f and everything disappears except your article on a dark canvas.
 No algorithm decides what you see.
 No AI summarizes your feeds.
 No notification badges compete for your attention.

-The trade-off is scope.
-SereneReader is web-only (no native mobile apps), supports RSS and Atom only (no newsletters, YouTube, or social feeds), and the free tier is limited to 10 feeds.
+The free tier includes 150 feeds, full-text search, focus mode, and unlimited devices — more than most competing free plans offer.
+The trade-off is scope: SereneReader is web-only (no native mobile apps) and supports RSS and Atom only (no newsletters, YouTube, or social feeds).

 - Focus mode: Yes (dedicated, full-screen)

-- API: REST API on Pro and Team plans
+- API: REST API included on Pro at $5/mo

 2. Feedly